Quantum Techniques for Stochastic Mechanics: The deficiency zero theorem

 since there are 5 complexes, 2 connected components and the dimension of the stoichiometric subspace is 3.

 But what's the deficiency zero theorem?
 You're almost ready for it.
 You just need to know \emph{one} more piece of jargon!
 A reaction network is {\bf weakly reversible} if whenever there's a reaction going from a complex $x$ to a complex $y$, there's a path of reactions going back from $y$ to $x$.
 Here the paths need to follow the arrows.
+So, this reaction network is \emph{not} weakly reversible: